NiklasRosenstein/discord-gmusic-bot/README.md

 * Support YouTube and Google Music Playlists
 * Understand exclamation mark in `play <query>!` to immediately play the song
 * Add commands to remove/reorder items in the queue
+* Maybe use [tizonia](https://github.com/tizonia/tizonia-openmax-il) as the
+  music streaming backend

 ### Usage